admariner/Rufaydium-Webdriver/README.md

 ```
 # Switching Between Window Tabs & Frame
 We Switch Tabs using `Session.SwitchbyTitle(Title)` or `Seesion.SwitchbyURL(url="")`
-but Session remain the same If you check out examples I posted you would easly understand how switching Tab works
+but Session remain the same If you check out examples I posted you would easily understand how switching Tab works
 Just like Switch Tabs one can Switch Frames as well and pointer session will remain same.

 ![alt text](https://i.ibb.co/PW2P9ZG/Rufaydium-Frames-Example.png)